Skip to main content

 Founder and Chair of the DFN Foundation

 “Since 2017, we’ve funded master’s programmes for more than 70 scholars who demonstrate disability leadership in all its forms.
-We’re SO proud of the impact the Snowdon Master’s Scholarship programme has created so far and this partnership with the DFN Foundation represents a REALLY exciting opportunity to extend the programme’s reach with a clear focus on reducing the disability employment gap.”
+We’re so proud of the impact the Snowdon Master’s Scholarship programme has created so far and this partnership with the DFN Foundation represents a really exciting opportunity to extend the programme’s reach with a clear focus on reducing the disability employment gap.”

 Dr Wendy Piatt

-Chair of the Snowdon Trust
+Former Chair of the Snowdon Trust

 About the DFN Foundation